mkdiro-O/phylobar/README.md

 is an alternative to defining a color palette using a fixed taxonomic resolution.
-It also helps avoid the issue of grouping all rare taxa into a color for “other” – since species can be chosen selectively, we can paint a few rare taxa but not the rest.
-Here is the package in action:
+It also helps avoid the issue of grouping all rare taxa into a color for “other” – since species can be chosen selectively, we can paint a few rare taxa but not the rest (see the quickstart below for a recording).

 The main plotting function, phylobar, takes two inputs, a table of potentially normalized counts and a tree structure, which can come either from a phylogeny or a table of taxonomic assignments.
 See the vignettes for examples of converting alternative data formats (e.g., phyloseq) into this input format.
 You can export any interactive snapshot to an SVG file by using the SVG crowbar package as illustrated in the “Exporting Views” vignettes.

 ## Installation